-The nForce modules performs identity based authentication.
+The nShield and payShield modules performs identity based authentication.
 Each individual user is given a smart card that holds their authentication data - the logical token share - in an encrypted form.
 All operations require the user to first load the logical token from their smart card.